-I wanted to go through a video for you on How to decrease the pressure in your back?
+Did I want to go through a video for you on How to decrease the pressure in your back?

 What Increases the Pressure in Your Lower Back?

-After we wake up and we get moving and doing our things, work, and living, etc, the pressure ends up increasing in our back.
-As we move from lying, to standing, to sitting, being at the computer or at work, we end up having an increase in that pressure in the spine.
+After we wake up and we get moving and do our things, work, living, etc, the pressure ends up increasing on our back.
+As we move from lying, to standing, to sitting or being at the computer or work, we end up having an increase in the pressure in the spine.

 What Can Decrease the Pressure in Your Lower Back?

 Now a lot of people end up benefiting from that pressure being relieved.
-One way of doing that ends up being traction, the light pulling in the low back in order to decrease that pressure in the back.
+One way of doing that ends up being traction, the light pulling in the low back to decrease that pressure in the back.

 How to Decrease the Pressure in Your Lower Back?

 There are different ways of getting that traction or light pull in the back:

-- What was popular in the 80’s and it’s kind of coming back when it comes to this rise in Cross Fit are those inversion tables where you strap yourself up to a table and you flip yourself around upside down and then you get traction throughout that low back area.
+- What was popular in the 80s and is kind of coming back when it comes to this rise in Cross Fit are those inversion tables where you strap yourself up to a table and you flip yourself around upside down and then you get traction throughout that low back area.

-Now if you had that traction and you’ve gotten benefit from that, I am going to go through some things that you can end up doing on your own when it comes to relieving that pressure on the back, especially from sitting for a long period of time.
+Now if you had that traction and you’ve gotten benefit from that, I am going to go through some things that you can end up doing on your own when it comes to relieving that pressure on the back, especially from sitting for a long period.

-If you had traction and it hasn’t worked for you or it has irritated things, I would recommend not doing these exercises.
+If you had traction and it hasn’t worked for you or it has irritating things, I would recommend not doing these exercises.
 But I would say from my experience about 80% of people will end up benefiting from some kind of traction in their back.

 The key thing to remember, and I will go through it when it comes to the exercise, I will give you four progressions when it comes to the exercises.
-I like starting off light and progressing more, progressing harder, and progressing even more.
+I like starting light and progressing more, progressing harder, and progressing even more.